cegerard/appsgate/README.md

 It contain an OSGi felix distribution with all working bundles.
 Some bundle coming from maven repositories others from industrial partners of the Appsgate projet so that impossible to provide the source code of those bundles.
 By downloading the distribution you can launch the server part of the AppsGate projet on any java virtual machine.

+The third one is the java documentation for all components.

+The master branch correspond to the current release version of the appsGate projet so it has been tested and it is considered as stable version.

+If you encountered problems, please report bug to any appsgate contributor.

 Code guidelines